-- 1. General.
-Projects developed and operated with assistance under NAHASDA are subject to Section 7(b) of the Indian Self-determination and Education Assistance Act (25 U. S. C. 450e(b)).
+1. General.
+Projects developed and operated with assistance under NAHASDA are subject to Section 7(b) of the Indian Self-determination and Education Assistance Act (25 U.S.C.
+450e(b)).
 Section 7(b) provides that to the greatest extent feasible, preference shall be given to Indian organizations and Indian-owned economic enterprises in the award of all contracts and subcontracts.
 However, NAHASDA and its applicable regulations also provide that "Notwithstanding any other provision of law, with respect to any grant (or portion of a grant) made on behalf of an Indian tribe under [NAHASDA] that is intended to benefit 1 Indian tribe, the tribal employment and contract preference laws (including regulations and tribal ordinances) adopted by the Indian tribe that receives the benefit shall apply with respect to the administration of the grant (or portion of a grant)."
 (25 U.S.C.
 4111(k)).
-The Coquille Indian Tribe has adopted Tribal contract preference requirements in its Fiscal Management Ordinance, Coquille Tribal Code, §160.200(6)(c).
+The Coquille Indian Tribe has adopted Tribal contract preference requirements in its Fiscal Management Ordinance, Coquille Tribal Code, §160.200(64)(eb)(3).
 Thus, the Tribal preference requirements must be applied first, and only if there is no Tribal contractor who meets those requirements would the Indian preference requirements apply.
 Preference must be provided in accordance with the methods set forth in NAHASDA and consistent with 2 C.F.R.
 Part 200.
 Where Tribal and Indian preference is determined not to be feasible, CIHA shall document the procurement file with the basis for its findings.
 Tribal and Indian preference applies not only on Coquille Tribal Lands or elsewhere within CIHA's jurisdiction, but also to contracts with firms that operate outside these areas.
-Tribal and Indian preference in the solicitation, evaluation, and award process shall be as described above. - 2.
-Eligibility.
+Tribal and Indian preference in the solicitation, evaluation, and award process shall be as described above.

+2. Eligibility.
 Eligibility for Tribal preference shall be established in accordance with Coquille Tribal Code Section 160.200(6)(c).
+To be eligible for Tribal preference, a business concern must be 51% or more owned by a Coquille Tribal member.
 Eligibility for Indian preference shall be established in accordance with procedures consistent with NAHASDA.
 If CIHA or its prime contractor determines an applicant ineligible for Tribal or for Indian preference, CIHA or the prime contractor shall notify the applicant in writing before contract award, or filling the position, or providing the desired training.